Methodology

 Weighting

-Due to the structure and availability of US Census Bureau data used to compute the weights, employer firms and nonemployer firms are weighted in separate processes.
-Both employers and nonemployers are weighted by age, industry, geographic location (urban or rural location), gender of owner(s), and race or ethnicity of owner(s).
-Employer firms are additionally weighted by firm size, measured by number of employees.
 We first limit the sample in each year to only employer or nonemployer firms.
 We then post-stratify respondents by their firm characteristics.
 Using a statistical technique known as “raking,” we compare the share of employer or nonemployer businesses in each category of each stratum (for example, within the industry stratum, the share of firms in the sample that are manufacturers) to the share of employer or nonemployer firms in the nation that are in that category.
-As a result, underrepresented firms are up weighted, and overrepresented firms are down weighted.
+As a result, underrepresented firms in the convenience sample are up-weighted and overrepresented firms are down-weighted.
 We iterate this process several times for each stratum to derive a sample weight for each respondent.
 This weighting methodology was developed in collaboration with the National Opinion Research Center (NORC) at the University of Chicago.
-The data used for weighting come from data collected by the US Census Bureau.
+See the table below for sources of population distribution estimates used to construct the weights.

 Race/ethnicity and gender imputation